ThobesForBros/Wired-for-Perfection/perfectionism.md

 No, it's not.
 I should have got a perfect score.

 **SAIF**
 Bro, what are you talking about?
 That test was really hard!
-Look let me prove it. *points at JAZAM* What did you get again, habibi?
+Look, let me prove it. *points at JAZAM* What did you get again, Habibi?

 **JAZAM (smiling)**
 I got a 55 lol